Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Further Discussion

-where $C$ is a suitably-defined constant, and $\bar{R}_0 \subseteq \mathcal{D_X}$ is a safe region that can potentially be reached from some initial safe seed set.
-While their setup is slightly different from ours (see Section \ref{sec:problem}), the associated guarantees readily transfer without significant modification.

-Under the mild assumption that $\bar{R}_0$ occupies a constant fraction of the domain, the requirement in \eqref{eq:SafeOPT_T} incurs a linear dependence on the domain size.
-To get some intuition on why such dependence may arise, consider the function shown in Figure \ref{fig:Safe1D}.
+To get some intuition on why a linear dependence on the domain size may arise for algorithms such as \textsc{\sffamily SafeOpt} (as discussed in Section 4), consider the function shown in Figure \ref{fig:Safe1D}.
 Once the function reaches $h - 2\epsilon$, it may become very difficult to use the confidence bounds and Lipschitz constants (as \textsc{\sffamily SafeOpt} uses) to determine whether it is still safe to move further to the right.
 One can imagine that an algorithm ends up sampling every $x$ (or at least most $x$) even if $[0,1]$ is discretised rather finely, particularly if the Lipschitz constant is over-estimated.